-Hypoplastic left heart syndrome (HLHS) is a birth defect.
-In HLHS, the left side of the heart is underdeveloped.
-This affects the blood flow through the heart.
+Hypoplastic left heart syndrome (HLHS) is a rare but serious birth defect.
+In HLHS, the left side of your child’s heart is underdeveloped.
+This affects the blood flow through their heart.

-In a normal heart, the right side pumps blood that needs oxygen to the lungs, and the left side pumps blood with oxygen to the body.
-In HLHS, the left side is not able to function.
-In the first few days after birth, the right side of the heart is able to pump blood to both the lungs and the body.
-This is possible because of openings between the two sides of the heart.
-However, these openings soon close.
-Then it is difficult for oxygen-rich blood to get to the body.
+In a normal heart, the right side pumps blood that needs oxygen to the lungs, and then the left side pumps blood with fresh oxygen to the bodily tissues.
+In HLHS, the left side isn’t able to function.
+In the first few days after birth, the right side of the heart can pump blood to both the lungs and the body.
+This is possible because of a tunnel-like opening between the two sides of the heart called ductus arteriosus.
+However, this opening will soon close.
+Then, it becomes difficult for oxygen-rich blood to get to the body.

-HLHS usually requires surgery or a transplant soon after birth.
-Up to four out of every 10,000 live births will result in infants with HLHS.
-(LPCH)
+HLHS usually requires open-heart surgery or a heart transplant soon after birth.
+According to the

 In most kids, HLHS is related to one of the following:

 Sometimes, HLHS occurs with no apparent cause.